-General: Intravenous doses of midazolam should be decreased for elderly and for debilitated patients (see WARNINGS and DOSAGE AND ADMINISTRATION).
-These patients will also probably take longer to recover completely after midazolam dministration for the induction of anesthesia

-Midazolam does not protect against the increase in intracranial pressure or against the heart rate rise and/or blood pressure ise associated with endotracheal intubation under light general anesthesia.
+Intravenous doses of midazolam should be decreased for elderly and for debilitated patients (see Warnings and Dosage and Administration).
+These patients will also probably take longer to recover completely after midazolam administration for the Midazolam does not protect against the increase in intracranial pressure or against the heart rate rise and/or blood pressure rise associated with endotracheal intubation nder light general anesthesia.
 The efficacy and safety of midazolam in clinical use are functions of the dose administered, the clinical status of the individual patient, and the use of concomitant medications capable of depressing the CNS.
 Anticipated effects range from mild sedation to deep levels of sedation virtually equivalent to a state of general anesthesia where the patient may require external support of vital functions.
-Care must be taken to individualize and carefully titrate the dose of midazolam o the patient's underlying medical/surgical conditions, administer to the desired effect being certain to wait an adequate time for peak CNS effects of both midazolam and concomitant medications, and have the personnel and size-appropriate ment and facilities available for monitoring and intervention (see Boxed WARNING, WARNINGS and DOSAGE Human Data AND ADMINISTRATION).
-Practitioners administering midazolam must have the skills necessary to manage reasonabl oreseeable adverse effects, particularly skills in airway management.
-For information regarding withdrawal (see DRUG

-Information for Patients: To assure safe and effective use of benzodiazepines, the following information and instructions should be communicated to the patient when appropriate:

-- Inform your physician about any alcohol consumption and medicine you are now taking, especially blood pressure medication and antibiotics, including drugs you buy without a prescription.
-Alcohol has an increased effect when | Animal Data consumed with benzodiazepines; therefore, caution should be exercised regarding simultaneous ingestion of alcohol during benzodiazepine treatment. - .
-Inform your physician if you are pregnant or are planning to become pregnant.
-Inform your physician if you are nursing. - patients may be profound.
-The decision as to when patients who have received injectable midazolam, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized. - .
-Patients receiving continuous infusion of midazolam in critical care settings over an extended period of time, may experience symptoms of withdrawal following abrupt discontinuation 6.
-Effect of anesthetic and sedation drugs on early brain development Studies conducted in young animals and children - suggest repeated or prolonged use of general anesthetic or sedation drugs in children younger than 3 years may have negative effects on their developing brains.
-Discuss with parents and caregivers the benefits, risks, and timing and duration of surgery or procedures requiring anesthetic and sedation drugs.
+Care must be taken to individualize and carefully titrate the dose of midazolam to the natient's underlying medical/surgical conditions, administer to the desired effect being certain to wait an adequate time for peak CNS effects of both midazolam and concomitant medications, and have the personnel and size-appropriate equipment and facilities available for monitoring and intervention (see BOXED WARNING, WARNINGS and DOSAGE AND ADMINISTRATION).
+Practitioners administering midazolam must have the skills necessary to manage reasonably foresee-able adverse effects, particularly skills in airway management.
+For information regarding withdrawal (see DRUG ARUSE AND DEPENDENCE) Information for Patients To assure safe and effective use of benzodiazepines, the following information and structions should be communicated to the patient when appropriate: 1.
+Inform your physician about any alcohol consumption and medicine you are now - taking, especially blood pressure medication and antibiotics, including drugs you buy without a prescription.
+Alcohol has an increased effect when consumed with benzodiazepines; therefore, caution should be exercised regarding simultaneous ingestion of alcohol during benzodiazepine treatment.
+Inform your physician if you are pregnant or are planning to become pregnant. - Inform your physician if you are nursing.
+Hardings should be informed of the pharmacological effects of midazolam, such as - sedation and amnesia, which in some patients may be profound.
+The decision as to when patients who have received injectable midazolam, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.
+5. Patients receiving continuous infusion of midazolam in critical care settings over - an extended period of time, may experience symptoms of withdrawal following abrupt discontinuation. - abrupt discommutation.